 - Entertain well

 If you’re an adventurous couple looking for a unique and relaxed atmosphere for your special day, a picnic style wedding could be the perfect choice.

 Picture a beautiful outdoor setting, delectable food, and a laid-back vibe that will create lasting memories for you and your guests

 Think about having a wedding on a sunny day while sitting on the grass and enjoying the calm vibes of happiness all around you.
 If you love doing unexpected/non-traditional things and want to enjoy your life while chilling and relaxing, then this picnic wedding idea is perfect for you.

 A picnic-style wedding can go both ways!
-You can make it a very chill relaxed vibe, and you can also fancy it up and have your guests dress up.
+You can make it a very chill, relaxed vibe, and you can also fancy it up and have your guests dress up.
 This wedding will make you and everyone around you feel comfortable and enjoy a real non-traditional wedding experience.

 1. Let your guests know it is a picnic-style wedding

-Wedding invitations are the first and foremost thing which give your guests an idea about the wedding theme.
+Wedding invitations are the first and foremost thing that gives your guests an idea about the wedding theme.
 Choose a wedding invitation that shows the theme of your wedding.

-You still have an option to host your picnic-style wedding indoors!
+You still have the option to host your picnic-style wedding indoors (or at a venue!)
 If you rent a space that has wide clear windows, it will protect you from the weather – and you can still do a picnic even in the winter!